Latent Interpolation Learning Using Diffusion Models for Cardiac Volume Reconstruction: Dataset and Experiments

 \textbf{\textit{Dataset.}} The proposed method and baseline comparisons were implemented using cardiac MR short-axis (SAX) images from the UK BioBank dataset~\cite{petersen2015uk}, featuring voxel spacing of $1.8 \times 1.8 mm$ (axial) and $8 mm$ (longitudinal) The dataset comprised 11,360 training and 1,420 testing subjects, with 50 temporal frames per subject (every 5th frame selected), during training we randomly select a slice, time frame and apply random flips as data augmentation.
 All SAX images were preprocessed via center-cropping to $128 \times 128 $ pixel cardiac regions.
 Corresponding long-axis (LAX) images served as the evaluation benchmark for interpolation performance.
 For the 2D+T setting, we uniformly subsample 32 frames to reduce computational load while maintaining temporal coverage across the cardiac cycle.
 This ensures the model learns dynamics representative of both systolic and diastolic phases.

-\textbf{\textit{Implementation Details.}} Both VAEs adopt a design similar to that proposed by~\cite{rombach2022high}, utilizing a downsampling factor of $f=4$ to compress spatial dimensions.
-The architectures do not employ attention mechanisms, and instead rely on convolutional operations.
-During training, a GAN-based approach is incorporated, employing a PatchGAN discriminator guided by the LPIPS perceptual loss, following the formulation originally introduced by Isola et al.~\cite{isola2017image}.
+\textbf{\textit{Implementation Details.}} Both 2D and 2D+T VAEs adopt a design similar to that proposed by~\cite{rombach2022high}, utilizing a downsampling factor of $f=4$ to compress spatial dimensions.
+The VAE architectures do not employ attention mechanisms, and instead rely on convolutional operations.
 The networks $\tau_{\theta1}$ and $\tau_{\theta2}$ are implemented as U-Net encoder structures.
 While $\tau_{\theta1}$ is a lightweight encoder that performs hierarchical downsampling using convolutional ResBlocks without any attention mechanisms, $\tau_{\theta2}$ adopts a more expressive design incorporating time-embedded ResBlocks followed by self-attention modules at each resolution scale.
 The feature maps produced by $\tau_{\theta2}$ are injected into the main denoising network $\epsilon_{\theta}$ through multi-scale feature addition, enabling fine-grained conditioning during the denoising process.

 \textbf{\textit{Training Details.}} All generative models underwent identical optimization procedures employing the Adam optimizer~\cite{kingma2014adam}, with a linear learning rate warmup over 50 epochs followed by a fixed learning rate of $1 \times 10^{-4}$.
 Training was performed on 2 NVIDIA A100 GPUs, using a batch size of 64 for the 2D setting and 16 for the 2D+T setting, and continued until convergence.
 Model performance was evaluated using an exponential moving average (EMA) of parameters with a decay rate of 0.999 to stabilize inference outcomes.